-Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care 2.
-Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide complainant with referrals to on and off campus mental health providers 5.
-Institution will assess need to implement interim or long-term protective measures, if appropriate.
-6. Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate 8.
-Institution will provide written instructions on how to apply for Protective Order
+Incident Being Reported Procedure UTA Will Follow Sexual Assault 1.
+Depending on when reported (immediate vs delayed report), UTA will provide complainant with access to medical care.
+2. UTA will assess immediate safety needs of complainant.
+UTA will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department.
+4. UTA will provide complainant with referrals to on and off campus mental health providers.
+5. UTA will assess need to implement interim or long-term protective measures, if appropriate.
+6. UTA will provide the victim with a written explanation of the victim's rights and options.
+7. UTA will provide a "No trespass" directive to accused party, if appropriate.

-Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 10.
-Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 11.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate
+8. UTA will provide written instructions for how a complainant may apply for a Protective Order.
+9. UTA will provide written information to complainant on how to preserve evidence.
+10. UTA will provide a copy of UTA's Sexual Misconduct Policy to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution.
+11. UTA will inform the complainant of the outcome of the investigation, whether the accused will be administratively charged, and of the outcome of the hearing.
+12. UTA will enforce its anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
+Stalking 1.
+UTA will assess immediate safety needs of complainant.
+2. UTA will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police departments.
+3. UTA will provide written instructions for how a complainant may apply for a Protective Order.
+4. UTA will provide written information to complainant on how to preserve evidence.
+5. UTA will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+6. UTA will provide the victim with a written explanation of the victim's rights and options.
+7. UTA will provide a "No trespass" directive to accused party, if appropriate.
+Dating Violence 1.
+UTA will assess immediate safety needs of complainant. - 2.
+UTA will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police departments.
+3. UTA will provide written instructions for how a complainant may apply for a Protective Order.
+4. UTA will provide written information to complainant on how to preserve evidence.
+5. UTA will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+6. UTA will provide the victim with a written explanation of the victim's rights and options.
+7. UTA will provide a "No trespass" directive to accused party, if appropriate.
+Domestic Violence 1.
+UTA will assess immediate safety needs of complainant.
+2. UTA will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+3. UTA will provide written instructions for how a complainant may apply for a Protective Order.
+4. UTA will provide written information to complainant on how to preserve evidence.
+5. UTA will assess need to implement interim or long-term protective measures to protect the 5.
+UTA will assess need to implement interim or long-term protective measures to protect the